Biden climate plan aims to reduce methane emissions

 The Interior Department, meanwhile, is preparing to crack down on methane waste burned at drilling sites on public lands.
 And the Agriculture Department is working with farmers to establish so-called climate-smart standards to monitor and reduce greenhouse gas emissions and increase carbon storage.

-The plan focuses on cutting pollution from the largest sources of methane emissions and uses financial incentives, public disclosure and private partnerships to reduce leaks and waste, protect workers and communities and create union-friendly jobs, a senior administration official said at a briefing Monday.
-The official asked not to be named because the person was not authorized to speak before the actions were publicly announced.
+The plan focuses on cutting pollution from the largest sources of methane emissions and uses financial incentives, public disclosure and private partnerships to reduce leaks and waste, protect workers and communities and create union-friendly jobs, the White House said.

 Biden has previously announced plans to step up efforts to plug leaks at old gas wells and clean up abandoned coal mines.
 A bipartisan infrastructure bill approved by the Senate includes billions to reclaim abandoned mine land and cap orphaned wells.